grillbaer/esp32-power-consumption-test/README.md

 ## Test Setup

-The test setup was powered with a lab power supply at 5.0 V, optionally at 3.7 V for rechargeable Li-ion batteries, or 12 V if the boards supports it.
+The test setup was powered with a lab power supply at 5.0 V, optionally at 3.7 V for rechargeable Li-ion batteries, or 12 V if the board supports it.
 The current was measured both with a UNI-T UT61E multimeter in the mA range in series and with an oscillosope at an 1.00 &#937; series resistor.
 The voltage loss at the multimeter and the resistor is below 100 mV.
+The oscilloscope view helps to see current spikes, mainly from the voltage regulators.

 ## Test Cycle